Last updated on November 18th, 2021

 How To Achieve Balance In Your Logo Designs?

-Color balance – Make sure that there is a perfectly symmetrical or asymmetrical balance of colour.
-You can get it by having bright colors in a small area and balancing that out with a larger dark colour area.
+Make sure that there is a perfectly symmetrical or asymmetrical balance of color.
+You can get it by having bright colors in a small area and balancing that out with a larger dark color area.

 For example, the Zu coffee’s website design uses some smaller and large elements.
 On the top left of the site, there is Zu logo, which is balanced by designing a smaller Zu coffee packaging on the lower side of the right section.